University Societies: Everything a Student Needs to Know!

 Why Join a Society?

-Joining a society whilst at uni is one of the best and fastest ways of building your own community away from home in a new place.
-Think of it this way!
-You are in a new place, about to start a new chapter of your life, most likely away from loved ones, then you discover a set of individuals in the same situation as you, who also happen to share the same interests.
-That is a perfect recipe to help you, and these other individuals navigate the changes whilst building a solid friendship in your chosen society of interest.
+Joining a society whilst at Brighton uni, is one of the best and fastest ways of building your own community away from home.
+Think of it this way: You’re in a new, unfamiliar place, about to start a new chapter of your life, most likely away from loved ones.
+This is a way to discover and meet individuals in the same situation as you – people that share the same interests!
+That is a perfect recipe of new friendships and memories that will last beyond your degree.
+These other individuals help to navigate the changes together, whilst building a solid friendship in your chosen society of interest.

 How to Choose the Perfect Society for You

-There are no limits to how many societies you can join, if you’re interested in it, you should join it!
-You can also create a society of your own if it doesn’t already exist!
-All you need is two or more people that share the same interest as you and are willing to be in a society together and inform the BSU Officers
+There’s something for everyone at Brighton uni.
+If you’re interested in more than one or cant make up your mind, you should sign up to a few and give it a try!
+There are no limits to how many societies you can join.
+You can even create a society of your own if it doesn’t already exist.
+All you need is two or more people that share the same interest as you and are willing to be in a society together and inform the BSU Officers.

-All societies available are listed on the BSU website with an overview about them and an option to join the society.
+All societies available are listed on the Brighton Student Union (BSU) website with an overview about them and an option to join the society.
 You can also choose to sign up during Freshers’ week as you will be able to see all the societies’ stands at the freshers’ fair events and speak to some members of the societies in person.

 You may be required to pay a fee for some of the activities, but it is free to join any society.
 Some bonding activities the BSU and societies organise may include Go Karting, Painting, Arts & Crafts and lots more ‘Give it a Go’ activities!